A Blockchain App Architecture

 Use and adapt this ready-made implementation (opens new window), including the additional rule that the board is 8x8 and played on black cells.
 The code will likely require adaptations as you progress.
 Do not worry about implementing a marketable GUI, that is a separate design project in itself.
 You must first create the foundation that will ensure a GUI is possible.

 There is a lot you need to do beyond implementing the rules of the game, so simplify as much as possible.
-Examine these ABCI specs (opens new window) to see what the application needs to comply with ABCI.
-Try to identify which basic resources you would use to make a first, imperfect, checkers game blockchain.
+Examine these ABCI specs (opens new window) to see what the application needs in order to comply with ABCI.
+Try to identify which basic resources you would use to make a first, imperfect checkers game blockchain.

 # "Make" the state machine